laravel/docs/errors.md

 #### Global Log Context

-If available, Laravel automatically adds the current user's ID and email address to every exception's log message as contextual data.
+If available, Laravel automatically adds the current user's ID to every exception's log message as contextual data.
 You may define your own global contextual data by overriding the `context` method of your application's `App\Exceptions\Handler` class.
 This information will be included in every exception's log message written by your application:

     /**
      * Get the default context variables for logging.